 - pilot course (cours pilote)

-A trial of a training program before it is implemented as regular training.
+A trial of an instructional program before it is implemented in training.

 - PIV (VSP)